EclipseManic/Phishing-Mail-Detector-Web/README.md

 Built as a SOC-analyst-facing tool, not a toy classifier — the scoring model, brand/domain map, and keyword corpora are hand-tuned against real phishing patterns rather than a black-box ML score.

+## Status

+Actively developed, single-maintainer project.
+Core analysis pipeline is functional and in daily use for personal investigation work.
+Not yet covered by an automated test suite — treat as a research/analyst tool rather than a hardened, deployment-ready service.
+See [Known Limitations](#known-limitations) below.

 ## What it actually checks

 **Header & authentication forensics**